Collins House (Melbourne)

+Collins House Melbourne is a private residential high-rise building, located at 464-466 Collins Street, in the city centre of Melbourne, in Victoria, Australia.

+History

-The project was developed by both the Asian Pacific Group, Golden Age and designed by architectural firm Bates Smart.
-Launched in 2013, the project received approval by the then-Planning Minister Matthew Guy in February 2014 as part of a "Super Tuesday", whereby five skyscrapers had been approved.
+The project was developed by both the Asian Pacific Group and Golden Age and designed by architectural firm Bates Smart.
+Launched in 2013, the project received approval by the then-Planning Minister Matthew Guy in February 2014 as part of a "Super Tuesday", whereby five skyscrapers were approved.
 With a width of 11.8 m at its narrowest, Collins House has been designed as one of the world's slimmest skyscrapers and has been referred to as a "pencil skyscraper" or "pencil tower".
-The development comprises approximately 280 residential apartments across 56 levels, and will reach a height of 190 m — thus becoming one of the tallest buildings in Melbourne.
+The development comprises approximately 280 residential apartments across 56 levels, and reaches a height of 190 m — thus becoming one of the tallest buildings in Melbourne.

 Construction on Collins House commenced in February 2016, and it was completed in 2019.